IvoBrink/RecSys-PP-Rec/README.md

 # PP-Rec
-Codes of the PP-Rec method published in ACL 2021.
+Reproduction of the PP-Rec method published in ACL 2021.

-# Datasets (RecSys challenge)
+# Datasets used (RecSys challenge)
 Ekstra Bladet News Recommendation Dataset - General License Terms Thank you!